dhananjaygr/Demosecurityinwiz/100-Foundation/DSPM: Step-by-step Custom Classifier Lab.md

 We’re going to work through several custom classifiers so that you get a good feel for what we can detect and how to configure the rules.
 We will have several scenarios where we need to define either a data match rule or a metadata match rule.
 We will also see how to leverage findings from these rules to create controls that solve for more complex problems.
 So let’s get started!

-In this lab, we will develop custom data classifiers to generate findings in either the WizLabs environment.
+In this lab, we will develop custom data classifiers to generate findings in the WizLabs environment.

 ## Instructions